Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 When applying to a retail position at a Home Depot store, the hiring process includes:

-Filling Out An Application
+Filling Out an Application

 There are a number of ways to fill out a Home Depot application, but most employees will fill out an online application form for their specific store.
 There are also traditional paper applications available at Home Depot stores or at certain recruiting events, such as those on college campuses.